 The Best Pork Chops You Will Ever Taste

 Here is one of the best pork chop recipes I have ever tasted.
-Pork chops have always been one of my favorite foods, but when I tasted these mouth-watering baked pork chops I was hooked.
+Pork chops have always been one of my favorite foods, but when I tasted these mouth-watering baked chops, I was hooked.

 You will want a large baking pan with a rack, and I would suggest that you line it with tinfoil for ease of clean up.